The Plan benefits no longer have a six-month waiting period (divorce, motion to modify, personal bankruptcy, and defense of civil actions).

 Enrolled members who fail to initiate the voluntary deletion within the permitting event date will not be reimbursed for the overpayment of premium nor will the carrier provide coverage for family members who no longer meet the eligibility requirement for dependents.
 Dependents can convert to an individual plan, if previously covered under the family plan.

-Newly eligible employees have 60-calendar days from their effective date of eligibility/hire to complete a Plan Enrollment Authorization Form.
-These forms are included in the annual enrollment packets available from ARAG.
 Permanent Intermittent employees hired during/after the open enrollment period, may enroll in the Plan as newly eligible upon completion of the 480 paid hours in a qualifying control period.
-In this case, the "Remarks" in Section C.9 and the "Permitting event date" in Section C.10 must be documented.
+In this case, the PI, LT, TAU enrollment form 200635 must be used and all of Section C must be completed.

-Failure to complete Sections C-9 and 10 will result in the application form being returned to the department by the SCO.
+Failure to complete Section C (1-5) will result in the enrollment form being returned to the department by ARAG.

-A PDF Fill and Print form on the
+PDF Fill and Print form on the CalHR website.

 Section B (1-2) - completed by the employee

-1. Employee checks box to authorize automatic payroll deduction;
+1. If employee checks box to authorize automatic payroll deduction, employee must:

-Employee selects type of coverage and monthly premium: a) individual or b) family/registered domestic partner (if family or domestic coverage was selected lists the name(s), relationship(s) to the employee and date(s) of birth of dependents);
+Select type of coverage and monthly premium: a) individual or b) family/registered domestic partner (if family or domestic coverage was selected lists the name(s), relationship(s) to the employee and date(s) of birth of dependents).

-The Personnel Offices must verify that the employee is eligible based on time base and if he or she is a PI then must meet the qualifying control period (see C.10) The Personnel Office must complete all blank items before submission to the State Controller's Office (SCO);
+The Personnel Offices must verify that the employee is eligible based on time base and if the employee is a PI then must complete all blank items in Section C (1-5) before submission to ARAG:

-Department Personnel Offices are responsible for reviewing Sections A and B, completing Section C (3-14), certifying that the employee has submitted the form within the 60-calendar day permitting event.
+The Personnel Office is responsible for reviewing Sections A and B, completing Section C (1-5), certifying that the employee has submitted the form within the 60-calendar day permitting event.
 Employees should be informed that the change becomes effective the first day of the month following the pay period in which the payroll warrant reflects the premium change.

 Plan members who experience certain status changes do not have to wait until open enrollment to make changes to their level of coverage.
-There are various types of qualifying events which may qualify the employee to change his/her coverage, such as:
+There are various types of qualifying events which may allow the employee to change their coverage, such as:

-1. The employee can complete the application form cancellation of coverage and submit it to their personnel office.
-The employee must complete Section A.1-6 and Section B.2 as follows:
+1. The employee can complete the enrollment authorization form to cancel coverage and submit it to ARAG.
+The employee must complete Section A.1- 4 and Section B.2 as follows:

 2. The employee may submit a written request directly to:

-The request must include the employee's name, social security number, Deduction code (075), Organization code (081), Deduction amount, (Single $10.19 or Family $17.74), sign and date with an original signature authorizing the cancellation of the deduction.
-The employee should also give a copy of any cancellation letter to their Personnel Office for back-up documentation.
+The request must include the employee's name, social security number, Deduction amount, (Single $10.19 or Family $17.74), signature and date with an original signature authorizing the cancellation of the deduction.

-There is a Retiree Group Legal Services Insurance Plan, which began April 1, 2011.
+There is a Retiree Group Legal Services Insurance Plan.